Regularity of Gibbs measures for unbounded spin systems on general graphs: Introduction

 \subsection{Paper organisation}

 In Section \ref{section: preliminaries}, we define the notation that will be used throughout the rest of the paper.
 Section \ref{section: main proof} is dedicated to the proof of Theorem \ref{main theorem}.
 The methods developed here can be applied to a range of other similar models, some examples of which are given in Section \ref{section: related models}.
 In Section \ref{section: corollaries}, we examine for which boundary conditions tightness can be obtained and construct the infinite-volume plus measure as a limit of finite-volume measures.
+In Section~\ref{sec: stochastic domination}, we prove stochastic domination of our spin measures by a product measure, and we use this result to give an alternative construction of the plus measure.

 \paragraph{Acknowledgements} We thank Trishen Gunaratnam, Dmitrii Krachun, Romain Panis and Franco Severo for useful discussions.
 CP was supported by an EPSRC New Investigator Award (UKRI1019).